patricklafrance/wmfnext-shell/README.md

 };
 ```

-By setting the `hoist` prop to `true` for page _"Remote1/Page 2"_ we tell the shell to render the page at the root of the router rather than under the root layout.
+By setting the `hoist` prop to `true` for page _"Remote1/Page 2"_ we tell the shell to render the page at the root of the router rather than under the root layout of the host application.

-Now that the page is not rendered anymore within the root layout of the host application, we can set a custom layout to _"Remote1/Page 2"_ the same way it's usually done with React Router, e.g. with [nested routes](https://reactrouter.com/en/main/start/overview#nested-routes) and an [Outlet](https://reactrouter.com/en/main/components/outlet) component.
+Since the page is not rendered within the boundaries of the host application root layout, we can set a custom layout to _"Remote1/Page 2"_ by [nesting routes](https://reactrouter.com/en/main/start/overview#nested-routes) adding an [Outlet](https://reactrouter.com/en/main/components/outlet) component.

-Have you noticed that the _"Remote1/Page 4"_ page is also hoisted?
-An hoisted page doesn't have to be assigned a custom layout, it can be rendered on it's own!
+The _"Remote1/Page 4"_ page is also hoisted.
+An hoisted page doesn't have to be assigned a custom layout, it can be rendered at the root on it's own!

-👉 To test the changes, start all the projects and navigate to _"Remote1/Page 2"_ and _"Remote1/Page 4"_.
+👉 To test the changes, start all the applications and navigate to _"Remote1/Page 2"_ and _"Remote1/Page 4"_.
 You should still see the root layout of the host application for both pages.
 What's going on?

-By default, the shell doesn't support page hoisting.
-To support page hoisting, the module routes must go through the `useHoistedRoutes()` hook before being passed down to the router.
+By default, the shell doesn't allow page hoisting.
+To use page hoisting, the module routes must go through the `useHoistedRoutes()` hook before being passed down to the router.

-👉 Update the host application by adding the `useHoistedRoutes()` hook.
+👉 Let's update the host application to support page hoisting by adding the `useHoistedRoutes()` hook.

 ```tsx
 // host - App.tsx